awsdocs/aws-lambda-developer-guide/doc_source/images-create.md

 ## Create an image from an AWS base image for Lambda<a name="images-create-from-base"></a>

 To build a container image for a new Lambda function, you can start with an AWS base image for Lambda\.
+Lambda provides two types of base images:
++ Multi\-architecture base image

+  Specify one of the main image tags \(such as `python:3.9` or `java:11`\) to choose this type of image\.
++ Architecture\-specific base image

+  Specify an image tag with an architecture suffix\.
+For example, specify `3.9-arm64` to choose the arm64 base image for Python 3\.9\.

 **Note**
 AWS periodically provides updates to the AWS base images for Lambda\.
 If your Dockerfile includes the image name in the FROM property, your Docker client pulls the latest version of the image from Docker Hub\.
 To use the updated base image, you must rebuild your container image and [update the function code](configuration-images.md#configuration-images-update)\.